Since Google is the number one search engine today, its shopping campaigns always bring the best results.

 One of the questions that may arise is if you keep the old product data unchanged, should you simply submit those data without optimizing them?

-This may not solve the confusion issue due to different content, it will still trigger more buyers to at least visit your store.
+This may not solve the confusion issue due to different content, but it will still trigger more buyers to at least visit your store.

-• The category is important as it helps Google to properly display your products to the right audience.
+- The category is important as it helps Google to properly display your products to the right audience.

 Apart from this, you should also consider making sure all the required product data by Google is consistent in both your product schema and your product page.
-This is important because Google will crawl your website before approving your product feed and may reject products if a mismatch exists for required attributes.

 5. Include All Required Product Data In WooCommerce

-The required product attributes that Google recommends are more than just for product feed.
 If you make sure to include those data for your products properly, then it will also help you rank in terms of SEO.
+Also, it is highly important for Google shopping optimization.

 Following are the recommended attributes by Google that you should include for products in your WooCommerce store as well: